githubnext/copilot-workspace-user-manual/vscode.md

 <img src="./images/vscode/ghcw-activity-bar-icon.png" title="Image of status bar with GitHub Copilot Workspace icon" width="50px">

-After you've clicked the activity bar icon, you'll either see list of your sessions, or details about a specific session you've already selected.
+After you've clicked the activity bar icon, you'll either see a list of your sessions, or details about a specific session you've already selected.

 The session list is sorted by repository.
 Any repository that applies to currently opened VS Code folders will be on top.
-You can always get back to the session list when viewing session details by clicking on the `Back to Session List` arrow in the `Task` view or using the **GitHub Copilot Workspace: Back to Session List** command from the Command Pallette (F1 or Ctrl/Cmd+Shift+P).
+You can always get back to the session list when viewing session details by clicking on the `Back to Session List` arrow in the `Task` view or using the **GitHub Copilot Workspace: Back to Session List** command from the Command Palette (F1 or Ctrl/Cmd+Shift+P).

 Selecting a session in the session list will hide the list and show the related session details instead.
 A `Task` (or Issue or Pull Request) view and `Plan` view will be visible.
 Each view can be expanded into a larger panel by clicking on the "full screen" icon.

 The `Task` view includes a description of the task along with links to additional information.
-The `Plan` view will include details about the related plan for your session (if one exists yet) any files currently in the plan.
+The `Plan` view will include details about the related plan for your session (if one exists yet) and any files currently in the plan.

-If the [plan has already been implemented](#planning-and-implementing), you'll be able to view any changed files by clicking on file in the plan.
+If the [plan has already been implemented](#planning-and-implementing), you'll be able to view any changed files by clicking on the file in the plan.

 <img src="./images/vscode/ghcw-overview.png" width="700px" />

 When syncing is active, clicking on the file will open a local changes view of the synced contents.
 This view is editable and the changes will be synced back to the web session.
 If the session is not syncing, you will see the changes currently stored in the web session in a read-only mode.

-You can also click on the `Open File` icon when hovering on an file in the plan to open the file (instead of the changes view) in a new tab in VS Code.
+You can also click on the `Open File` icon when hovering on a file in the plan to open the file (instead of the changes view) in a new tab in VS Code.
 You may be prompted to start syncing the session if you are not already.

 ## Managing Sessions